 What we do

 During fall and winter 2019/2020, ITF supported activities helping IDP families in Northeast Syria cope with the harsh winter in a safe and dignified manner.
-At the same time, ITF supported the raising of awareness on the presence of explosive hazards in communities living in endangered areas.

 For more information on the activities ITF has supported in the past or intends to support in the future, we welcome you to get in touch with us or consult our Portfolio of Projects.